Ryan-J-Smith/income-explorer/code.md

 ### Pruning Shape Data

 The trouble is that TIGER data comes packaged at the state level, so there are a lot of shapes we don't actually need.
+Here I am trimming down the GeoDataFrame to match the attributes acquired from the census data.

 {% highlight python %}
 # Unzip file, extract contents